Admonitions

 • Consistency:

-• Maintain a uniform style for each admonition type across all documentation, including icons, borders, colors, and message descriptions.
+Apply a consistent style for each admonition type, including icons, borders, and tone.

 • Relevance: